Semantic web technologies in sensor-based personal health monitoring systems: A systematic mapping study: Challenges in health monitoring systems

 \subsubsection{Location}

 Ye et al. \cite{ye_ontology-based_2007} highlight three types of locations that can be represented: symbolic locations, coordinate locations, and regions.
-The systems proposed by Akhtar et al. \cite{akhtar_multi-agent_2022}, Chiang and Liang \cite{chiang_context-aware_2015}, and Vadillo et al. \cite{vadillo_enhancement_2013} keep track of the different rooms in a house where an individual may be, while those proposed by Khozouie et al. \cite{khozouie_ontological_2018}, Titi et al. \cite{titi_ontology-based_2019}, and Zeshan et al. \cite{zeshan_iot-enabled_2023} indicate more generally the place the monitored individual is (for example, ``home'' or ``hospital'').
+The systems proposed by Akhtar et al. \cite{akhtar_multi-agent_2022}, Bampi et al. \cite{bampi_ontology-driven_2025}, Chiang and Liang \cite{chiang_context-aware_2015}, and Vadillo et al. \cite{vadillo_enhancement_2013} keep track of the different rooms in a house where an individual may be, while those proposed by Khozouie et al. \cite{khozouie_ontological_2018}, Titi et al. \cite{titi_ontology-based_2019}, and Zeshan et al. \cite{zeshan_iot-enabled_2023} indicate more generally the place the monitored individual is (for example, ``home'' or ``hospital'').
 These are symbolic locations.
 One purpose of such locations is to allow the systems to suggest relevant services based on the type of space currently occupied, as is the case in the system proposed by Chiang and Liang \cite{chiang_context-aware_2015}.
 In the system proposed by Hristoskova et al. \cite{hristoskova_ontology-driven_2014}, the clinician's location (i.e. the room they occupy in a hospital) is used to determine which device to send notifications to, optimising for the closest device.
 Likewise, Zeshan et al. \cite{zeshan_iot-enabled_2023} determine the closeness between the monitored individual and their caregivers in order to select which caregiver or clinician to notify in case of abnormal sensor observations.
-This is similar to the system proposed by Alti et al. \cite{alti_agent-based_2022}, which supports a GPS sensor that captures the current coordinates of the monitored individual.
+This is similar to the system proposed by Alti et al. \cite{alti_agent-based_2021}, which supports a GPS sensor that captures the current coordinates of the monitored individual.
 In this system, location is used to select devices closest to the user from which to deploy health services so as to increase efficiency and minimise inter-device communication costs.
 Coordinate locations also serve the purpose of alerting caregivers and emergency services of the exact location of a person in the event of a medical emergency, as is suggested by Rhayem et al. \cite{rhayem_semantic-enabled_2021}.
 The system proposed by Hadjadj and Halimi \cite{hadjadj_integration_2021} integrates health monitoring in the public transport system, and therefore includes location sensors in public transportation vehicles.
 The final type of location is regions, which are geometrical two- or three-dimensional representations of locations \cite{ye_ontology-based_2007}.
 This type of location is used in the system proposed by Kim et al. \cite{kim_ontology_2014} in order to advise users of region-specific situations, such as adverse or dangerous weather.
-Similarly, El-Sappagh et al. \cite{el-sappagh_mobile_2019} use the spatial region class from the Basic Formal Ontology to represent the patient's current location, as well as the placement of the sensors.
-Despite the importance of location as an aspect of context, less than half of the systems include it.
+Similarly, Ammar et al. \cite{ammar_using_2021} use ZIP codes, which represent a small geographic region, to extract neighbourhood-specific social determinants of health such as walkability.
+El-Sappagh et al. \cite{el-sappagh_mobile_2019} use the spatial region class from the Basic Formal Ontology to represent the patient's current location, as well as the placement of the sensors.
+Despite the importance of location as an aspect of context, only 21 of the 48 systems \cite{akhtar_multi-agent_2022, alti_agent-based_2021, ammar_using_2021, bampi_ontology-driven_2025, chiang_context-aware_2015, de_brouwer_mbrain_2022, el-sappagh_mobile_2019, elhadj_do-care_2021, garcia-moreno_systematic_2023, hadjadj_integration_2021, henaien_combined_2020, hristoskova_ontology-driven_2014, khozouie_ontological_2018, kim_ontology_2014, martella_semantically_2025, reda_heterogeneous_2022, rhayem_semantic-enabled_2021, titi_ontology-based_2019, vadillo_enhancement_2013, yu_semantic_2017, zeshan_iot-enabled_2023} include it.